 The Apple iPhone 5 is thinner, lighter and faster than its predecessors.
 But not necessarily its competitors.
 Here's our iPhone 5 review

-iPhone 5: Size and build
+iPhone 5: Build

 iPhone 5: Features

 The four-inch screen, which we'll come onto in detail shortly, is Apple's belated nod to the industry trend for bigger displays, and means the iPhone 5 now stands a proud 123.8mm tall – width remains the same at 58.6mm.

 The extra screen real-estate is welcome, though smaller-handed iPhone users might struggle to reach the standby button with a forefinger while holding it in a natural position.
 They might even have to stretch for the extra top row of apps.
 Just hold it a different way, perhaps.